 This question has been asked numerous times and the answer has always been that she was married off, then simply vanished.
-Given our love of solving mysteries we simply had to investigate.
-We had read in Amanda Foreman’s book, The Duchess, that Charlotte married – if that were true, who was her husband?
+Amanda Foreman’s book, The Duchess, tells us that Charlotte married – if that were true, who was her husband?
 Did she have her own family?
 What happened to her?

 Well, on the 28th February 1793 Charlotte did marry.
 In fact, she married the Duke of Devonshire’s agent and auditor, John Heaton’s nephew, Jonathan Kendal, at St James in Piccadilly.
 The Morning Post of the 1st March 1793 noted that they were both of Old Burlington Street.
 (John Heaton’s sister Ann, married Reginald Kendal at Romaldkirk, Yorkshire in 1759).

-We know from the Land Tax records that the Heaton family were living in a property owned by the Duke of Devonshire on Old Burlington Street so it seems highly likely that Charlotte, shortly after her return from France, moved to there and that is where she met her future husband.
+Land Tax records show that the Heaton family were living in a property owned by the Duke of Devonshire on Old Burlington Street, so it seems highly likely that Charlotte, shortly after her return from France, moved to there and that is where she met her future husband.

 If we assume that this birth was for Charlotte, then she had not reached adulthood when the couple married, i.e. she was under 21-years.
 That being the case it is usual to see parent’s permission on the marriage entry but there was no such reference as you can see.